June 22, 2020

 The detail to remember: If someone doesn’t use their annual concessional contributions cap of $25,000, they can carry forward the unused portion for up to five years, provided their total super balance is less than $500,000.

 4. Another increase to the unfair dismissal threshold

 The high-income threshold for unfair dismissal will increase from 1 July 2020from $148,700 to $153,600 (excluding super).
-This threshold effectively limits an employee’s eligibility to be protected from unfair dismissal under the terms of the Fair Work Act.
-But be careful as the employee may be covered by a modern award that negates this threshold’s impact.
+The threshold effectively limits an employee’s eligibility to be protected from unfair dismissal under the terms of the Fair Work Act.
+Be careful as an employee can be under a modern award that negates this threshold’s impact.
 The high-income threshold is also used to estimate the maximum amount someone can potentially receive under a successful unfair dismissal claim.

 What you need to do: Update your documentation to note that an employee earning over the high-income threshold can’t usually bring an unfair dismissal application to the Fair Work Commission.
-There are some exceptions, such as if they‘re covered by an Award or EA that entitles them to access the FWC’s unfair dismissal jurisdiction.
+Exceptions include incidents such as being covered by an Award or EA that entitles them to access the FWC’s unfair dismissal jurisdiction.

 5. Tax-free threshold for redundancy to rise

 Any redundancy payment you make to an employee has a tax-free component.
 The amount of this component rises in line with how many years of service an employee has provided.
 For FY20, the tax-free thresholds will be: